capJavert/advent-of-code-2016/README.md

 # Advent of Code 2016

+###Update #2: Finished challenge for day 7 rather easy..
+I will try to keep solving challenges on day by day basis from now on.

 ###Update #1: After several hours managed to catch up and finish all 6 available challenges.. waiting for day 7 challenge!
 So lets goo!

 ###Joining little bit late, I will try to solve every challenge till 25th December 2016